Financial-Times/go-ft-http/README.md

 Utility package for FT specific http client code.

+# FTHttp

+The fthttp package provides functions to create new `http.Client` with convenient default values for timing out and FT specific transport implementation.
+Timeout value will be taken in to account as a whole which would also cover the time spent reading the response body also.

 # Transport

 The transport package contains an `http.RoundTripper` implementation which allows simple modifications to `http.Request` via extensions before delegating to the core lib `http.DefaultRoundTripper`.